wildcox80/holbertonschool-zero_day/README.md

-This is my first file at <em> Holberton School <em> for projects Week 0.
+This is my first file at <em> Holberton School <em> for projects Week 0 is so Cool!!.